litmuschaos/litmus-docs/website/docs/litmus-installation.md

 ```
 #### **Install Litmus**

-Applying the manifest file will install all the CRDs, required service account configuration, and chaos-operator required both for the core services as well as the portal to run.
+Applying the manifest file will install all the CRDs, required service account configuration, and chaos control plane required both for the core services as well as the portal to run.
 ```bash
 kubectl apply -f https://litmuschaos.github.io/litmus/2.0.0-Beta/litmus-2.0.0-Beta.yaml
 ```